Review

 If Daily Review hit a Chronic Today state this week, use Weekly Review to find the structural cause: Too many active Flows?
 Actions consistently too large?
 Relying on manual additions?
 Fix the cause, not the symptom.

-Review Someday
+Review Someday and Wishlist

 Review Goals